Italian Ricotta Cheesecake

 Published October 12, 2022.
 This post may contain affiliate links.
 Please read my disclosure policy.

-Sink your teeth into this deliciously tempting authentic Italian Ricotta Cheesecake Recipe with Fresh Figs and Honey.
-You will love the amazing Ricotta cheese flavor in this tasty cake that is sure to quickly become a family favorite.
+Sink your teeth into my authentic Italian Ricotta Cheesecake topped with fresh figs and honey.
+You’ll absolutely love the rich, creamy ricotta flavor in this deliciously light cheesecake, it’s bound to become a family favorite.

 Ricotta cheesecake is a basic cheesecake recipe where the cream cheese in the cake has been replaced with ricotta cheese.
 This type of cheesecake has been in Italian cuisine since Roman Times.
 It’s a lighter more cake-like cheesecake, and with the combination of cream cheese and ricotta, it is creamy and very flavorful.

-While most Italian cakes don’t feature fresh fruit or any toppings, they will commonly use candied citron instead.
-With that being said, I added fresh figs and honey as an added option.
-You do not have to add this, but the flavor combination is delicious.
+Traditionally, most Italian cakes don’t feature fresh fruit or toppings, they commonly use candied citron instead.
+However, I’ve included fresh figs and honey as an optional topping.
+You don’t have to add them, but I highly recommend it, the flavor combination is delicious.

 Ingredients and Substitutions

-- Butter – always use unsalted butter in your cooking and baking so that you control the salt content.
+- Butter – I always use unsalted butter in my cooking and baking so I can control the salt content.

-- Cream Cheese – Use full-fat cream cheese.
+- Cream Cheese – I use full-fat cream cheese.

 - Ricotta – I prefer to use whole milk ricotta cheese.
 If you can get ahold of sheep’s milk ricotta, even better.